-Cusco is not just a fantastic place to experience Peru’s treasure trove of archaeological sites, but is also a base to experience fantastic nature, such as the cloud forest of the Manu National Park Region.
+Cusco is not just a fantastic place to experience Peru’s treasure trove of archaeological sights, but is also a base to experience fantastic nature, such as the cloud forest of the Manu National Park region.
 Manu is the largest and reportedly most pristine of all Peru’s protected areas and covers around 1.5 million hectares of lowland Amazon Rainforest and forest high on the Peruvian Andes.

 Both the cloud forest and the lowland Amazon Rainforest are regarded as two of the most biodiverse areas on Earth containing a fantastic amount of birds, monkeys, and iconic wildlife of Amazonia.
 Because of its biological importance, Manu is listed as a UNESCO World Heritage Site.

-A tour regarded as one of the most fascinating nature experience in South America, the Bio Trip takes from from the Andean cloud forest near Cusco down to the fantastic rainforest of the Amazon lowlands.
-You will first leave Cusco and travel to the Cock of the Rock Lodge perched on the lush slopes of the Andes amidst the lush cloud forest vegetation.
-This is a perfect lodge to see and hear Peru’s national bird, the bright red cock of the rocks performing their mating dances.
+A tour regarded as one of the most fascinating nature experiences in South America, the Bio Trip takes you from the Andean cloud forest near Cusco down to the fantastic rainforest of the Amazon lowlands.
+You will first leave Cusco and travel to the Cock of the Rock Lodge perched on the lush slopes of the Andes amid the lush cloud forest vegetation.
+This is a perfect lodge to see and hear Peru’s national bird, the bright red cock of the rocks, performing their mating dances.

-From the Cock of the Rock Lodge, you will head out on guided tours to find many different birds, including a variety of different hummingbirds, woolly monkeys and capuchins.
+From the Cock of the Rock Lodge, you will head out on guided tours to find woolly monkeys, capuchins, and many different birds, such as a variety of hummingbirds.

 After experiencing the Amazon Rainforest at two of the top lodges in Amazonia, you will return to Cusco or Lima on a short flight from the town of Puerto Maldonado.
 You can read more about this sleepy rainforest town a little further down the page.